atomisthq/docs/docs/integration/ecr.md

 In order to simplify onboarding, we have created a public Cloud Formation template.
 This template will create an IAM role to provide Atomist with read-only access to ECR.
 It will also set up AWS Event Bridge to notify Atomist whenever Container Images are pushed or deleted.
 This notification occurs over HTTPS using the url and the basic auth creds you configured in the previous step.

 You can inspect this stack in the Designer before creating it.
 Before creating the stack, AWS will ask you to enter four parameters.
 You must use the same values that you entered into the form above.

+!!!
+Note
+    Click on one of the "Launch Stack" buttons below to start reviewing the details in your AWS account

 <div style="text-align: center">
 <table>